What is EMLA Cream 5%?

 - reduced sensation

-- rare allergic reactions
+- rare allergic reactions (like skin rash)

 - numbness transferred to the partner if not removed fully